zhangabner/pyspark-debug-test/README.md

 3. a combination of manually copying new modules (e.g. `dependencies`) to the Python path of each node and using `pip3 install` for additional dependencies (e.g. for `requests`).

 Option (1) is by far the easiest and most flexible approach, so we will make use of this for now.
 To make this task easier, especially when modules such as `dependencies` have additional dependencies (e.g. the `requests` package), we have provided the `build_dependencies.sh` bash script for automating the production of `packages.zip`, given a list of dependencies documented in `Pipfile` and managed by the `pipenv` python application (discussed below).

+In the project's root we include `build_dependencies.sh`, which is a bash script for building these dependencies into a zip-file to be sent to the cluster (`packages.zip`).

 ## Running the ETL job